BabylonJS/OldDocumentationSite/content/How_To/mesh/Custom.md

 * [Playground Example UV Calculation](https://www.babylonjs-playground.com/#I092BE)

-The above playground takes the bottom left corner as matching the bottom left corner of the texture image and from the x, z position of each vertex calculates the uv value as the fractional distance of (x, z) from the bottom left corner.
+The above playground takes the bottom left corner as matching the bottom left corner of the texture image and from the x, z position of each vertex calculates the uv value as the fractional distance of `(x, z)` from the bottom left corner.

-In general if the bottom left corner is at (a, b) and the bounding width and height of the mesh are w and h respectivley then for each (x, z)
+In general if the bottom left corner is at `(a, b)` and the bounding width and height of the mesh are w and h respectively then for each `(x, z)`:

-u = (x - a) / w and v = (z - b) / h
+`u = (x - a) / w and v = (z - b) / h`

 # Further Reading

 [How To Update Vertices](/How_To/Updating_Vertices.html)
 [Normals in BJS](/resources/Normals.html)